ASU-Vibe-Coding-Centre/mcp-learning/06-integration-patterns/exercises/tutorial-1-cursor-integration.md

 ls ~/.config/Cursor/User/globalStorage/saoudrizwan.claude-dev/settings/
 ```

-You should see Claude's application directory exists.
+You should see Cursor's extension storage directory exists.

 ## What You'll Accomplish